 Application to Program

 The Nursing and Health Sciences programs have limited enrollment and a selective review process.
 Students requesting admission to the Patient Care Technician program must first meet the requirements for general admission to the college, including satisfactory scores on placement tests.
 In addition to meeting all general admission criteria for the College, students must complete a separate Nursing and Health Sciences application and provide an official copy of their high school transcript or GED and any prior college transcripts.
-Applications to the Patient Care Technician program are available in the Health Sciences Division office or can be downloaded here:
+Applications to the Patient Care Technician program are available in the Nursing and Health Sciences Division office or can be downloaded here:

 ADMISSION REQUIREMENTS for the CERTIFICATE OF APPLIED SCIENCE, PATIENT CARE TECHNICIAN PROGRAM